 Though the ocean covers seventy percent of the Earth’s surface, to many it exists only three months out of every year.
 As the summer months turn to fall and the breeze begins to cut cold along the seaside bluffs, many retreat from the rising whitecaps off the coast until warmth settles back in come spring.
 However, lining Boston Harbor are numerous restaurants that offer not only stunning views of the water, but also walls and windows fit to properly insulate you from the elements outside.
-Here are five of Boston’s best restaurants to enjoy water views this winter.
+Here are some of Boston’s best restaurants to enjoy water views this winter.

 Top of The Hub

 This one goes without saying.
 Located at the highest publicly accessible elevation in the city, Top of The Hub’s floor-to-ceiling windows offer views not only of the entire city and its suburbs, but also length of the Charles River as it winds through the landscape and deposits itself in Boston Harbor.
 Take the elevator to the 52nd floor, order an espresso martini, and enjoy the city’s most impressive view.

 You can’t get closer to Boston Harbor than Pier 6, a seafood joint located on one of the many wharves jutting out of the Charlestown Naval Shipyard.
 With uniform-clad cadets, tall-ships and Coast Guard cutters around every corner of the Naval Shipyard Park, Pier 6’s unique location gives an up-close and intimate look at Boston Harbor and the city’s maritime life.